efiabruni/pe_pplog/README.md

+This branch is experimental.
+It exists because Barry asked me to implement a registration process for people who want to comment.
+It will not be maintained nor merged with the main blog.

 #Licenses:
 The original PPLOG version 1.1b was coded by Federico Ramirez (fedekun) and is licensed under the GNU Public License v3 (see LICENSE in the /blog folder).